 Bassist and solo contrabass player Mark Dresser studied with Bertram Turetzky at the University of California San Diego, earning BA and MA degrees.
-Dresser took part in the Los Angeles avant-garde jazz scene of the early '70s, while concurrently performing with the San Diego Symphony.
+Dresser took part in the Los Angeles avant-garde jazz scene of the 1970s, while concurrently performing with the San Diego Symphony.

 Living in NY from 1986 to 2004, Dresser recorded with Ray Anderson, Jane Ira Bloom, Tim Berne, Anthony Davis, Dave Douglas, Osvaldo Golijov, Gerry Hemingway, Bob Ostertag, Joe Lovano, Roswell Rudd, Dawn Upshaw, and John Zorn.
 Under his own name, he has recorded solo, duo, trio, and chamber music.

 At the core of the bassist's muse is a direct connection to the blues.
 Originally inspired by Charles Mingus and Jimi Hendrix, Dresser's compositions constantly up the ante on how far traditional elements can be stretched.
 His bass technique is chock full of seemingly impossible maneuvers, which he pulls off with a maddeningly casual ease.

 He has worked as a professor of music at the University of California, San Diego, and has also been a lecturer at Princeton University, the New School University, and Hampshire College.
-As of 2011, his band includes saxophonist Tripp Sprague, trombonist Michael Dessen, pianist Joshua White, and drummer Duncan Moore.
+As of 2011, his band included saxophonist Tripp Sprague, trombonist Michael Dessen, pianist Joshua White, and drummer Duncan Moore.

 In April 2011, he played five “telematic” concerts (with performers in different cities using the Internet 2, and state-of-the-art hardware and software to play together, in real time).
 He then flew back east for a recording of Anthony Braxton's music on the Tzadik label with pianist Marilyn Crispell and drummer Gerry Hemmingway.